-While the adviser invests with an awareness of the outlook for certain industry sectors and individual countries within the region, the adviser's decision-making process focuses on bottom-up stock selection.
+The fund may purchase the stocks of companies of any size.
+While the adviser invests with an awareness of the global economic backdrop and the adviser's outlook for certain industries, sectors, and individual countries, the adviser's decision-making process focuses on bottom-up stock selection.
 Country allocation is driven largely by stock selection, though the adviser may limit investments in markets or industries that appear to have poor overall prospects.
+The fund may at times invest significantly in China.